जितिया पवाई बडा भारी

 In their next life, the friends were born as humans and sisters Shilvati and Kapurvati.
 Shilvati (falcon in the past life) married to a wise man Buddhisen bore seven beautiful sons and Kapurvati (fox in the past life) married to King Malayaketu gave birth to a lifeless son.

 Grief-stricken Kapurvati in jealousy executed all the seven sons of Shilvati who worked at Malayaketu’s palace and sent out the decapitated heads wrapped in red cloth to the mother.
 Deity Jitmahan upon learning the conspiracy, sprinkled Amrita, the immortalizing nectar, on boys and restore their lives.
 He then turned the red cloths wrapped decapitated heads into fruits for mother and sons to enjoy.

-Therefore, Tharus instantly thank God Jitmahan whenever their children survive any ill-fates.
+Therefore, Tharus instantly thanked God Jitmahan whenever their children survived any ill-fates.